 Threats of any type on the safety of student(s), teachers, employees, visitors, or agents of the school facility will be handled by the appropriate party including, but not limited to, Administration and law enforcement agency if deemed necessary by Administration.
-Consequences will be in compliance with Florida Department of Education, sponsoring school district, local and federal law enforcement agency policies and procedures on such matters.
+Consequences will be in compliance with the Florida Department of Education, sponsoring school district, local and federal law enforcement agency policies and procedures on such matters.

-The level of severity for offenses is based on factors mentioned above, as well as defined per Florida Statute.
-A sample list of offense categories are provided in LP's disciplinary response guide provided.
-Examples of serious offenses include, but not limited to:
+The level of severity for offenses is based on factors mentioned prior, as well as defined per Florida Statute.
+Some examples of major offenses and SESIR incidents that include consultation with law enforcement are: